creme332/Big-Integer-Square-Root-Algorithm/README.md

 # 💻Square root calculator

-Square root calculator to any degree of accuracy.
+Square root calculator of large numbers to any degree of accuracy.

 ```
 Enter number : 48954351